chenxpcn/spectrum-lsf-ibmcloud/README.md

 To run this project locally:

 1. Set values for variables in `terraform.tfvars`
+2. Switch to the project folder in terminal, run `terraform init`.
+Terraform performs initialization on the local environment.
 2. Run `terraform plan`.
 Terraform performs a dry run to show what resources will be created.
 3. Run `terraform apply`.
 Terraform creates and deploys resources to your environment.
     * You can see deployed infrastructure in [IBM Cloud Console](https://cloud.ibm.com/classic/devices).